 Businesses often need to hire workers on a seasonal or part-time basis.
 For example, some businesses may need seasonal help for sporting events, holidays, and commercial fishing or harvest seasons.
 Whether you are getting paid or paying someone else, questions often arise over the tax treatment of payments for part-time and seasonal help.

 Part-time and seasonal employees are subject to the same tax withholding rules that apply to other employees.
-For additional information on your tax responsibility as an employer, refer to Businesses with Employees, listed under the "References/Related Topics" below.
+For additional information on your tax responsibility as an employer, refer to Businesses with Employees.
 These rules are also explained in IRS Publication 15, Circular E, Employer's Tax Guide.

 If you employ farm workers, follow the rules in IRS Publication 51, Circular A, Agricultural Employer's Tax Guide.